fiixlabs/node-JS-meter-reading-handler/README.txt

 v1.4.1 Created June 8,  2015 by Jake Uskoski
 v1.4.2 Created June 11, 2015 by Jake Uskoski
 v1.4.3 Created June 24, 2015 by Jake Uskoski
+v1.4.4 Created Aug 25,  2016 by Jake Uskoski

 2 INTRODUCTION
 --------------

-The MA Labs Node JS Automated Meter Reading File Handler is a program which takes CSV files from its designated folder, formats the necessary information, and sends the data to the Maintenance Assistant CMMS, through the use of the Maintenance Assistant JavaScript API.
+The Node JS Automated Meter Reading File Handler is a program which takes CSV files from its designated folder, formats the necessary information, and sends the data to your CMMS, through the use of the Fiix JavaScript API.
 The program runs in the console through the use of Node JavaScript.

 Before attempting to run the program, please be sure to extract all of the files from the ZIP package.
 The program cannot be run from the ZIP.
-The "README.txt" file is a stripped version of this README, lacking any markdown code for the sake of making it more readable as plain text.
+This "README.txt" file is a stripped version of this README, lacking any markdown code for the sake of making it more readable as plain text.